UnderscoreResearch/UnderscoreBackup/README.md

   existing backup.
 * **noneErrorCorrection.maximumFileSize** - Maximum part size for none error correction.
 Defaults to 16384kb.
 * **maximumRefreshedBytes** - Maximum amount of bytes to refresh because of destination retention setting per run.
-* **randomizeScheduleSeconds** - Number of seconds to jitter any scheduled times.
-Will always be past the scheduled time.
 * **crossSourceDedupe** - Allow data to be deduped across multiple hosts.
 Affects how the keys to AES encryption are handled.